-You would be surprised how many businesses throw away their verification PIN because an employee thought it was junk mail, so make sure to communicate with your staff that you are expecting a verification postcard from Google.
+You would be surprised how many businesses throw away their verification PIN because an employee thought it was junk mail.
+Make sure to communicate with your staff that you are expecting a verification postcard from Google.
 You should also communicate this to any other parties you share an address with.

-While this is an important step to doing business in today’s digital world, having your business show up in local search results isn’t guaranteed.
-You will want to continue to optimize your Google my Business listing as well as get quality reviews from customers.
+You’ve taken some important first steps, but having your business show up in local search results isn’t guaranteed.
+You’ll need to continue to optimize your Google my Business listing as well as get quality reviews from customers.
 Doing so will help you to move up in the rankings and have your business show up first in local listings.

-Online reviews are a ranking factor for things like organic search results and to show up in the coveted “snack pack” that Google offers searchers.
+Online reviews are a ranking factor for organic search results.
+They also factor into review rich snippets and the coveted “Local 3-Pack” that Google offers searchers.

 Need Help with Your Reviews or Listing?

-Binary Fountain offers business a simple way to manage their online business listings with our patented reputation management software.
-We know that using by using our platform, we can help you reach your business goals.
+Binary Fountain offers businesses a simple way to manage their online business listings with our patented reputation management software.
+We know that by using our platform, we can help you reach your business goals.